kube-rs/website/docs/controllers/reconciler.md

 !!! note "Fault-tolerance against missed messages"

     If your controller is down / crashed earlier, you **might have missed messages**.
-In fact, **no matter how well** you guard against downtime (e.g with multiple replicas, rolling upgrades, pdbs, leases), the Kubernetes watch api is **not sufficiently safe** to guarantee unmissed messages. <!-- TODO; link to desync explanations (watch desyncs can happen and you never know you will have skipped an update) -->
+No matter how well you guard against downtime (e.g with multiple replicas, rolling upgrades, pdbs, leases), the Kubernetes watch api is **not sufficiently safe** to guarantee unmissed messages. <!-- TODO; link to desync explanations (watch desyncs can happen and you never know you will have skipped an update) -->

-> It is unsafe to give you a reason for why you got a `reconcile` call, because it is sometimes impossible to know.
+It is unsafe to give you a reason for why you got a `reconcile` call, because it is sometimes impossible to know.

-We therefore **have to hide** this information from you, and you are forced to write a more **defensive reconciler**.
+We therefore **omit** this information, so you that you write a more **defensive reconciler**.

-We have to:
+You should:

 - assume nothing about why reconciliation started
 - assume the reconciler could have failed at any point during the function